crawl/crawl/crawl-ref/docs/develop/contribution-process.md

-* You will need to be prepared for the latter parts of the acceptance process being rather detail-oriented, making sure all the UI elements work as expected, checking all the special cases you can think of, etc. If you don't do this part some devteam member would need to.
+* You will need to be prepared for the latter parts of the acceptance process being rather detail-oriented, making sure all the UI elements work as expected, checking all the special cases you can think of, etc. If you don't do this part some devteam member would need to, which will substantially slow, or even prevent, acceptance into the game.
+* Major contributions will very much be tied to the alpha/beta/release cycle for the game: they are very unlikely to be accepted close to a release target.
+  (This can go for smaller contributions as well, if they are likely to require a fair amount of testing for one reason or another.)

 N.b. this is open-source software, your goal doesn't have to be getting a change into stable!
 Many devteam members are happy to talk to fork developers, or people just developing something for fun.

-#### Branches, experimentals, trunk, stable
+#### Definitions: branches, experimentals, trunk, stable

 One potential path for a new major-ish contribution (and some contributions from inside the devteam) is branch -> experimental -> trunk -> stable.